Augmented-Health-Lab/ReproGenBG_ML4H/README.md

-# Deep Learning for Blood Glucose Prediction: Reproducibility and Generalizability
+# Deep Learning for Blood Glucose Prediction: Investigating Reproducibility and Factors Affecting Differential Performance

 This repository contains the implementation and replication code for our study:
 **"Deep Learning for Blood Glucose Prediction: Investigating Reproducibility, Bias, and Factors Affecting Differential Performance."**